ArchipelagoMW/Archipelago/worlds/generic/docs/plando_en.md

 ## What is Plando?

-The purposes of randomizers is to randomize the items in a game to give a new experience.
+The purpose of randomizers is to randomize the items in a game to give a new experience.
 Plando takes this concept and changes it up by allowing you to plan out certain aspects of the game by placing certain items in certain locations, certain bosses in certain rooms, edit text for certain NPCs/signs, or even force certain region connections.
 Each of these options are going to be detailed separately as `item plando`, `boss plando`, `text plando`, and `connection plando`.
-Every game in archipelago supports item plando but the other plando options are only supported by certain games.
-Currently, only LTTP supports text and boss plando.
+Every game in Archipelago supports item plando but the other plando options are only supported by certain games.
+Currently, only A Link to the Past supports text and boss plando.
 Support for connection plando may vary.

 ### Enabling Plando

 On the website, plando will already be enabled.
 If you will be generating the game locally, plando features must be enabled (opt-in).

-* To opt-in go to the archipelago installation (default: `C:\ProgramData\Archipelago`), open the host.yaml with a text editor and find the `plando_options` key.
+* To opt-in go to the Archipelago installation (default: `C:\ProgramData\Archipelago`), open `host.yaml` with a text editor and find the `plando_options` key.
 The available plando modules can be enabled by adding them after this such as
   `plando_options: bosses, items, texts, connections`.